Image

 Breastfeeding or chestfeeding is hard work for your body.
 It’s estimated you burn an extra 500 calories a day just producing milk.
 Replenish those calories and nutrients with whole foods like:

-Fruits: 2 cups (oranges, avocado, berries, banana)
+Fruits: 2 cups (such as oranges, avocado, berries, banana)

-Vegetables: 2 1/2 to 3 cups (lettuce, kale, spinach, asparagus, carrots)
+Vegetables: 2 1/2 to 3 cups (such as lettuce, kale, spinach, asparagus, carrots)

-Meat and Poultry: 5 1/2 to 6 1/2 ounces (lean beef, chicken, turkey, lamb, pork)
+Meat and Poultry: 5 1/2 to 6 1/2 ounces (such as lean beef, chicken, turkey, lamb, pork)

 Dairy: 3 cups (low-fat or fat free yogurt, milk and cheese)